 Try JotMe for free today and see how effortless real-time communication can be, no matter what language your audience speaks.

-JotMe is currently one of the most advanced real-time AI translation tools available in 2025.
-Unlike basic transcription apps, JotMe offers a fully integrated AI interpreter, real-time subtitles, and live meeting translation across Zoom, Google Meet, MS Teams, and Webex.
-It supports 77+ languages, offers human interpreter integration, and delivers meeting summaries post-call.
+JotMe is currently one of the most advanced real-time AI translation tools available in 2026, as it has added features like text-to-text translation, AI chat, real-time summary, and pronunciation generation.
+Also, unlike basic transcription apps, JotMe offers fully integrated real-time subtitles and live meeting translation across Zoom, Google Meet, MS Teams, and Webex.
+It supports 77+ languages on the Chrome extension, 200+ languages on the desktop app, offers human interpreter integration, and delivers meeting summaries post-call.

 Yes, Google Translate can handle real-time translation in certain situations, such as voice conversations, camera input, and text detection, via its mobile app.
 The Conversation Mode allows two users to speak into the app, and it instantly translates their dialogue.
 However, Google Translate is not designed for professional meetings that occur in real-time.